 The game offers planes in three broad archetypes.
 Fighters are agile warbirds good at dogfighting.
 Attackers are somewhat slower planes with huge weapons designed to take down armored targets.
 Bombers are heavily armored planes with huge payloads that can wipe out clusters of ground forces.
 All three categories have unique strengths and weaknesses, thus victory will depend on teams using a healthy mix of the three.

 War Thunder operates under a “freemium” model.
 There is no cost to start playing, but the content isn’t fully available at the start.
 The game also supports cross-play, allowing PC players to compete against either Xbox One or PlayStation gamers, but not both simultaneously.

-Despite the ongoing success of EA’s Battlefield 1, the first World War tends to live in the shadow of its successor.
-Perhaps this is because the war took place 31 years prior, or perhaps because Kaiser Wilhelm doesn’t make for as nefarious a villain as Adolf Hitler.
-Whatever the reason, the Great War tends to be overlooked outside of the occasional Ernest Hemingway novel.
-That’s a shame because WWI is strewn with iconic technological advancements, particularly when you consider that it was the first major war to use planes.
+Battlefield 1 brought the First World War back into the mainstream, but it still tends to live in the shadow of its successor.
+Perhaps this is because the war took place 31 years prior or because Kaiser Wilhelm doesn’t make for as nefarious a villain as Adolf Hitler.
+Whatever the reason, people tend to overlook the Great War outside of the occasional Ernest Hemingway novel.
+That’s a shame, because WWI is strewn with iconic technological advancements, particularly when you consider that it was the first major war to use planes.

 The ace pilots of the era — like the Red Baron — were international celebrities, fighting aerial duels that became the stuff of legend.
 Recognizing the gallantry of old-school dogfights, Rise of Flight puts players in the pilot seat of classic WWI planes, including the iconic Fokker DR.1 triplane.